 - Signature Move: Lucina will always inherit Aether, even if Chrom himself does not know it yet.

 - Single Woman Seeks Good Man: All of her romantic supports have shades of this.

 - Staring Through the Sword: At the end of the third chapter of the Future Past DLC.
-The CG has her covering her right eyes with the blade of Falchion, before she initiates the Awakening ritual and strikes Grima down.
+The CG has her covering her right eye with the blade of Falchion before she initiates the Awakening ritual to slay Grima.

 - Stealth Hi/Bye: Has a really bad habit of doing this.